dani888/Project-One-Your-First-Web-Application/README.md

 # Cards War Game

-A Simple Web Application Where you can play the cards War game against the computer.
+A Simple Web Application Where you can play the cards War game against the computer using the Card API

 ## Technologies used
 - HTML5
 - CSS3
 - JavaScript
+- JQuery
 - Card Deck Api
-- JQuery

 ## Screenshots
 - "Starting View"